 In an environment where job statuses are changing rapidly, it’s important to have an up-to-date pipeline where you can quickly screen, rank, and follow up with candidates within your ATS.
 Learn more about the Lever + Hiretual integration here.

-2. Does your technology allow for blind hiring to remove unconscious biases?
+2. Does your technology reinforce diversity recruiting best practices by allowing for blind hiring to remove unconscious biases?